 As an observation, the current situation offers more monetary policy tools — many of them designed specifically to sustain liquidity, despite the sharp rate-hike cycle.
 In fact, QT never came close to offsetting the magnitude of QE.

-Weekly stats and the setups we’ll be studying next week
+Stats and setups we’ll be studying next week

 Those who’ve been following us already know our stance.
 We’ve been building it for a while — grounded in intermarket logic, macro fundamentals, and technical analysis.